unlocomqx/addons-docs/docs/src/dynamicproduct/15-formula-functions.md

 ### **CHECK**

-Checks if a string if not empty, return 0 if string is empty, 1 otherwise
+Checks if a string is not empty, return 0 if string is empty, 1 otherwise

 ```xls
 CHECK("Hello") → 1